Davidon4/Quick-README-Template/README.md

 <!-- CONTRIBUTION -->
 ## Contribution

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!:thumbsup:
+The open source community is a wonderful place for learning, inspiration, and creation, and contributions from individuals like you are greatly appreciated.
+If you have any suggestions for improvement, you can fork the repository and create a pull request, or simply open an issue with the tag "enhancement."
+Don't forget to give the project a star as a token of appreciation.Thanks again!:thumbsup:.
+Here are the steps to contribute:

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/ImproveFeature`)